chrisjsewell/PyGauss/setup_README.rst

 ------------------------

 A *molecule* can be created containg data about the inital geometry, optimisation process and analysis of the final configuration.
+Molecules can be viewed statically or interactively (not currently supported by Firefox).

 .. code:: python